After completing the technical setup, you’re ready to launch your first campaign. You can choose from 2 main options:

 - Use my own contacts - this way you'll create an import campaign, which allows you to use our email automation system for the prospects that you already have from other sources.

 The most common choice here is the Persona-based campaign.
 Once you choose this option, you'll be able to go through the following steps:

 Define your target companies by using various detailed criteria, or searching for specific companies.

 If you are looking for a specific company, you need to enter their domain, and then your can define the headquarters or office location.

 With detailed criteria, you have a few filters to choose from to narrow down your target.

 You can start with the Industry filter, just pick the most relevant ones.

-The next filters are Location, Company size, Finances - which lets you define the annual revenue of the company.
-Other than that you can filter by Technology, Page Rank and Year founded.
+The next filters are Location, Company size, Finances - the last one lets you define the annual revenue of the company.
+Other than that, you can filter by the company's Funding, Company website and Year founded.
 Check out this article for further info.